 If you want cash back

 The Chase Freedom Flex℠ has a really nice blend of long- and short-term benefits.
 It gives 5 percent cash back on rotating categories that change every quarter, once you activate the category through your account.
 Five percent cash back on these categories are capped at $1,500 in purchases: You’ll get 1 percent cash back after that.
+Earn 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year.
 Plus, it gives 5 percent back on travel booked through Chase, 3 percent at restaurants and drugstores and 1 percent on other purchases.
 New cardholders get a bonus $200 in exchange for spending $500 in their first three months.

 If you’re interested in travel rewards